SansegoTek/DFKQuestRunner/README.md

 # Private Keys - Proceed with EXTREME CAUTION!
 I'll be very blunt about this - if you are not extremely careful using this app, you run the risk of losing the entire contents of your wallet.
-Yes, thats right - every single hero, JEWEL, Egg, Goldvein etc that you've worked so hard to accumulate - all gone.
-Not only that, but any ONE, ETH, NFTs etc that reside in that wallet - somebody elses property.
+Yes, that's right - every single hero, JEWEL, Egg, Goldvein etc that you've worked so hard to accumulate - all gone.
+Not only that, but any ONE, ETH, NFTs etc that reside in that wallet - somebody else's property.
 Scared?
 Good!

-You're in DFK and on github, so you probably have a good understanding of why this risk exists.
+You're in DFK and on GitHub, so you probably have a good understanding of why this risk exists.
 The reasons are spelled out below, but if any of this is news to you, you almost definitely shouldn't be using this app.

 The reason this risk exists is because the app needs access to your private key.
 Private keys are like the main "password" to your wallet.
 Every time something significant (a "Transaction") happens in your wallet like sending coin to a different wallet, or sending a hero on a quest, your private key is used to ensure that you have personally signed-off on that transaction.
 MetaMask manages your private key for you and keeps it safe.
 When it pops up asking you to confirm a transaction, it's using your private key to sign that transaction.